Alexandria, Virginia: 20th century

 In 1965, the city integrated schools.
-In 1971, the city consolidated all high school junior and senior students into T. C. Williams High School.
-Freshman and sophomore students were assigned to attend either Francis C Hammond or George Washington, formerly four-year high schools, as part of a system-wide overhaul of the public school system, beginning with kindergarten classes, in an attempt to racially "balance" student population throughout the city's public schools to better reflect the city's racial makeup.
-The plan was known as the "K-6, 2, 2, 2 plan".
-Classes were broken out, beginning with kindergarten through sixth grade; then seventh through eighth; then freshman and sophomore classes; and finally junior and senior classes, with the changes including being moved to a different school building.
-The same year that head coach Herman Boone joined the school and lead the football team to a 13–0 season, a state championship, and a national championship runner-up; the basis for the 2000 film Remember the Titans where Boone was portrayed by Denzel Washington.
+In 1971, Alexandria enacted a "K-6, 2, 2, 2 plan" in an attempt to racially "balance" the student population throughout the city's public schools to better reflect its racial makeup.
+Students were assigned to schools in grade-based groups, beginning with kindergarten through sixth grade, then seventh and eighth, then freshman and sophomore classes, and finally junior and senior classes.
+That same year, Herman Boone joined T.C.
+Williams High School, which all junior and senior students had been reassigned to, and lead the football team to a 13–0 season, a state championship, and a national championship runner-up, which was the basis for the 2000 film Remember the Titans.

-In 1972, Clifford T. Cline purchased the 1890 Victorian house at 219 King Street and converted it into the Creole serving Two-Nineteen Restaurant.
 In 1973, Nora Lamborne and Beverly Beidler became the first women elected to the city council.
 In 1974, the Torpedo Factory Art Center opened.
-In 1983, the King Street–Old Town station, Braddock Road station, and Eisenhower Avenue station opened as the Washington Metro system expanded.
-In 1991, the Van Dorn Street station opened and Patricia Ticer became the first woman to be elected mayor.
+In 1991, Patricia Ticer became the first woman to be elected mayor.